 Fill a glass with ice, pour in about 2 tablespoons of raspberry vinegar, fill with sparkling San Pellegrino water, add mint and fresh raspberries and you have a refreshing, non-alcoholic vinegar drink.

 Don't skip the mint.
 It's not just for looks.
 It adds wonderful flavor.
 And mint is so easy to grow in warm months.
 Get a pot going in your backyard, porch, balcony or kitchen window.

 Yes, you do have to ship them and no they are not cheap.
 If you are adventurous and love to find speciality artisan ingredients, treat yourself.
 Don't say I didn't warn you.
 Their fruit vinegars have a high fruit content, mild acidity and intense aromas and flavors.
 All of the flavors make incredible vinaigrettes for salads.
 Call for pricing and more information.

 Here is a link to more information about their vinegars.
 The blueberry vinegar you can drink off a spoon.
 Here is a recipe I did with the blueberry vinegar, a grilled chicken salad with blueberry vinaigrette.

 - Ice to fill a glass

-- A few drops berry flavored liquid stevia drops Sweet Leaf Sweet Drops
+- 3-4 drops flavored liquid stevia drops Sweet Leaf Sweet Drops

-- A few sprigs of fresh mint optional garnish, but adds flavor
+- 2 sprigs fresh mint optional garnish, but adds flavor

 - Fill glass with ice, pour raspberry vinegar over the ice cubes.
 Add a few drops of the berry flavored liquid stevia and fill the glass with the sparkling water.
 Stir, and top with the mint and raspberries.